biaslab/ForneyLab.jl/doc/src/introduction.rst

 - Prediction: inferring future data (from past data and/or parameter values).
 - Smoothing: inferring past data (from future data and/or parameter values).

-Inference in an FFG mean any of the above, depending on which variables (edges) are fixed and which are inferred.
+Inference in a FFG can mean any of the above, depending on which variables (edges) are fixed and which ones are inferred.
+Inference in a FFG can often be implemented efficiently by a message passing algorithm.
+ForneyLab provides a framework to:

+- Build (hierarchical) FFGs;
+- Automatically generate message passing algorithms to solve inference problems;
+- Efficiently run message passing algorithms on FFGs.